doug-martin/it/readme.md

-You can alternatively run the test directly
+You can alternatively run the test directly.

+**Note** When running tests using the `it.run()` method, `it` will not automatically exit the program on completion, therefore if you still have items like DB connections still open your program will not exit.

 ```javascript